TV pickup

-TV pickup is a phenomenon in the United Kingdom that involves surges in demand on the electrical grid, occurring when a large number of people simultaneously watch the same television programme.
+TV pickup is a phenomenon that occurs in the United Kingdom involving sudden surges in demand on the national electrical grid, occurring when a large number of people simultaneously watch the same television programme.
 TV pickup occurs when viewers take advantage of commercial breaks in programming to operate electrical appliances at the same time, causing large synchronised surges in national electricity consumption.
 Such sudden huge surges in demand tied to the TV schedule are unique to the United Kingdom.

 Electricity networks devote considerable resources to predicting and providing supply for these events, which typically impose an extra demand of around 200–400 megawatts (MW) on the British National Grid.
 Short-term supply is often obtained from pumped storage reservoirs, which can be quickly brought online, and are backed up by the slower fossil fuel and nuclear power stations.
 The largest ever pickup occurred on 4 July 1990, when a 2800 megawatt demand was imposed by the ending of the penalty shootout in the England v West Germany FIFA World Cup semi-final.
 In addition to pickups, the Grid also prepares for synchronised switch-offs during remembrance and energy-awareness events.

 Cause

-TV pickups occur during breaks in popular television programmes and are a surge in demand caused by the switching on of millions of electric kettles to "brew up" cups of tea or coffee.
-Kettles in the UK are particularly high powered, typically consuming 2.5–3.0kW and create a very high peak demand on the electrical grid.
+TV pickups occur during breaks in popular television programmes and are a surge in demand caused by the switching on of millions of electric kettles to brew cups of tea or coffee.
+Kettles in the UK are particularly high powered, typically consuming 2.5–3.0 kW and create a very high peak demand on the electrical grid.
 The phenomenon is common in the UK, where individual programmes can often attract a significantly large audience share.
 The introduction of a wider range of TV channels is mitigating the effect, but it remains a large concern for the National Grid operators.

 There are typically several large peaks in energy use caused by TV pickup during each day, dependent on TV schedules, the day of the week and weather.
 The largest pickup of the day is usually at 21:00, when several popular TV programmes end or go to commercial breaks.
 The most popular programmes, hence those giving the greatest pickup are soaps, sporting events, and reality TV.
 A typical TV pickup imposes an extra demand of 200–400 megawatts, with larger soap storylines bringing around 700–800 MW.